vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

  ![Routes in network configuration](img/tko-on-vsphere-nsxt/37-ALB-26.png)

-##### Create IPAM Profile in NSX ALB and Attach it to Cloud
+##### Create IPAM Profile in NSX Advanced Load Balancer and Attach it to Cloud

-At this point, all the required networks related to Tanzu functionality are configured in NSX ALB, except for Tanzu Kubernetes Grid management and workload network which uses DHCP.
-NSX ALB provides IPAM service for Tanzu Kubernetes Grid cluster VIP network, management VIP network, and workload VIP network.
+At this point, all the required networks related to Tanzu functionality are configured in NSX Advanced Load Balancer, except for Tanzu Kubernetes Grid management and workload network which uses DHCP.
+NSX Advanced Load Balancer provides IPAM service for Tanzu Kubernetes Grid cluster VIP network, management VIP network, and workload VIP network.

 Complete the following steps to create an IPAM profile and once created, attach it to the vCenter cloud created earlier.

-1. Log in to NSX ALB and navigate to **Templates** > **IPAM/DNS Profiles** > **Create** > **IPAM Profile**, and provide the following details, and then click **Save**.
+1. Log in to NSX Advanced Load Balancer and navigate to **Templates** > **IPAM/DNS Profiles** > **Create** > **IPAM Profile**, and provide the following details, and then click **Save**.

      |**Parameter**|**Value**|
      | --- | --- |